-Pursuant to Section 151 of the Act, the Covadopt one of three valuation methodologies to value the properties.
-The valuation methodologies
+Pursuant to Section 151 of the Act, the Council may adopt one of three valuation methodologies to value the properties.
+The valuation methodologies are:

-- Capital Value The value of the all of the improvements on the land. - Site Value The value of any improvements which permanently affect the amenity of use of land such as drainage excluding the value of buildings and other improvements. - Annual Value Ty In of the rental potential of the property.
+- Capital Value The value of the land and all of the improvements on the land. - Site Value The value of the land and any improvements which permanently affect the amenity of use of land such as drainage works, but excluding the value of buildings and other improvements. - Annual Value The valuation of the rental potential of the property.

-The Council ado, Value as the basis for valuing land within the Council area.
+The Council adopts Capital Value as the basis for valuing land within the Council area.